huntdatacenter/docs/docs/patch-notes.md

 RStudio is updated to version 2023.06.1 in HUNT Workbench.

-**Updatad Jupyterhub in HUNT Workbench**
+**Updated JupyterHub in HUNT Workbench**

-Jupyterhub4 is now running on all Workbench sessions.
+JupyterHub4 is now running on all Workbench sessions.

 **Lab Access link update**

 We keep improving onboarding experience for new users.

-* Users are now guided on how to setup VPN and TOTP (Time-based One-Time Password) in more convenient fasion with trackable progress of your onboarding.
+* Users are now guided on how to setup VPN and TOTP (Time-based One-Time Password) in more convenient fashion with trackable progress of your onboarding.

 **Extended X2Go guide**